Ohabert/Stereoscope/README.md

 # VR Stereoscope
-This repository contains a copy of the code on [this](https://vision.seas.harvard.edu/stereoscope/) website.
-It is a simple smartphone-based stereoscope built with A-Frame, for the purpose of experiencing and interacting with scientific binocular stereo stimuli.
+This is a simple smartphone-based stereoscope built with A-Frame.
+It allows anyone with a smartphone and a cheap set of VR glasses to experience and interact with stereo images that have been created by vision scientists to reveal the inner workings of binocular stereo vision.
+It is also flexible and can be used to view any pair of left/right images stereoscopically on a smartphone, simply by passing URLs to the images as a query string.
+For more detail about this project and it's purpose see [vision.seas.harvard.edu/stereoscope/](https://vision.seas.harvard.edu/stereoscope/).

 <img src="https://user-images.githubusercontent.com/46768895/121390844-c61cac80-c91b-11eb-8014-7943fe0dff0a.jpg" alt="header" width="600"/>